Yasaman-dt/Source_Free_Class_Unlearning/README.md

 cd scripts
 chmod +x job_singleclass_real.sh job_singleclass_synth.sh job_singleclass_real_part.sh job_singleclass_synth_part.sh
 ```
+In **single-class unlearning**, each experiment forgets only one class at a time.
+For a given dataset, the scripts iterate through all classes separately.
+For example, on CIFAR-100, the script performs 100 separate runs, forgetting class `0`, class `1`, ..., up to class `99`.

 **multi class unlearning:**
 ```bash
 cd scripts
 chmod +x job_multiclass_real.sh job_multiclass_synth.sh
 ```
+In **multi-class unlearning**, multiple classes are forgotten in a single run.
+The number of forget classes is specified in the script, while the candidate forget classes are defined in `opts.py`.
+The script selects the requested number of classes from this predefined list and runs one unlearning experiment for that setting.

 ### A) FC-only unlearning with **real** embeddings